clemensv/avrotize/specs/avrotize-schema.md

 }
 ```

+In Avrotize Schema, the `time-micros` logical type MAY also annotate the
+`string` primitive type.
+In this case, the string value is an [RFC
+3339](https://tools.ietf.org/html/rfc3339) "partial-time" string, i.e. a time of
+day with microsecond precision.

 #### 3.8.6. timestamp-millis

 The `timestamp-millis` logical type represents an instant in time with
 millisecond precision.

-It is defined as the number of milliseconds since the Unix
+In Avro Schema, it is defined as the number of milliseconds since the
-epoch, January 1, 1970 00:00:00.00 UTC.
-The `timestamp-millis` logical type annotates the `long`
+Unix epoch, January 1, 1970 00:00:00.00 UTC.
+The `timestamp-millis` logical type
-primitive type.
+annotates the `long` primitive type.

 Example: